azureleaf/study-notes/misc/docker.md

 - Image
   - Snapshot of the Docker VM at the specific time point
   - You can't modify image
+- To get images
+  - Download from Docker Hub
+  - Build from Dockerfile
 - Container
   - Instance of Image
 - Dockerhub